Keyboard shortcuts

 • conversion: convert_bit_depth, convert_colorspace, convert_format

-• spatial: crop, resize, split_plane, merge_planes
+• spatial: add_borders, convolution, crop, flip_horizontal, flip_vertical, median, resize, rotate, split_plane, merge_planes, stack_horizontal, stack_vertical

 • metadata: set_prop, clear_prop, copy_props, require_prop

-• temporal: assume_fps, select, trim
+• temporal: assume_fps, delete_frames, duplicate_frames, interleave_frames, join, replace_frames, reverse, select, select_every, trim

 Format and color metadata strings